Crash-Test-Buddies/WiFi-Buddy/README.md

 This method adds a service discovery request and begins discovering services.
 As it discovers the services, they are stored for later access.
 Using Android's API, service discovery times out after 2 minutes without giving any warning whatsoever to the application.
 Fortunately this library uses a timer to resume service discovery every two minutes in order to prevent frustration.

-As services are discovered, two different intents may be locally broadcast by the library for an application to listen for.
+As services are discovered, two different Intents may be locally broadcast by the library for an application to listen for.

 - `WifiDirectHandler.Action.DNS_SD_TXT_RECORD_AVAILABLE` - A Bonjour text record is available.
 If you have been following along this would indicate that a service record from the previous _Registering a P2P Service_ section has been found.
 This intent contains a String extra holding the device address of the discovered device.
 This extra can be accessed using `WifiDirectHandler.TXT_MAP_KEY`.
 The actual results can be found by calling `getDnsSdTxtRecordMap()` and keying the resulting map using the device address.
 - `WifiDirectHandlerAction.DNS_SD_SERVICE_AVAILABLE` - A Bonjour service discovery response has been received.
 This intent contains a String extra holding the device address of the discovered device.
 This extra can be accessed using `WifiDirectHandler.SERVICE_MAP_KEY`.
 The actual results can be found by calling `getDnsSdServiceMap()` and keying the resulting map using the device address.

 ### Connecting to a Discovered P2P Service

-Using the service you found within `getDnsSdServiceMap` in the previous step, call `initiateConnectToService(DnsSdService service)` when the `WifiDirectHandler.Action.SERVICE_CONNECTED` intent is broadcast that indicates that the connection is complete and you are ready to send messages back and forth between devices.
+Using the service you found within `getDnsSdServiceMap` in the previous step, call `initiateConnectToService(DnsSdService service)` when the `WifiDirectHandler.Action.SERVICE_CONNECTED` Intent is broadcast, that indicates that the connection is complete and you are ready to send messages back and forth between devices.

 ### Sending Messages